Time for a National Networking Network. Private won't work for this application. Three companies does not make a competition.

 BT has been ordered to share access to ducts and telegraph poles with competitors who want to build their own faster broadband infrastructure.
 The Ofcom ruling means Sky, TalkTalk and other big rivals could cheaply deploy their own fibre optics between local exchanges and premises, providing more intense competition.
-It follows …
+It …

 Time for a National Networking Network.
 Private won't work for this application.
 Three companies does not make a competition.